0x444454/Commodore-6309/README.md

 - Design prototype PCB daughterboard the plugs into the 6510 socket.
 This will improve timing precision and make prototyping more comfortable.
 - Implement a minimalistic CPU monitor in ROM.
+- Port the 586220-Diagnostics ROM to 6309, supporting harness.
 - Improve the prototype and design a final version using the Expansion Port.